RAVIMAKANI9/DE-COT/README.md

 **Enhancing Reasoning in Small Language Models through Data Efficient Chain of Thought Distillation**

+This repository is directly associated with the manuscript submitted to *Applied Intelligence* and enables full experimental reproducibility.

 This repository provides the **official implementation** of the DE-COT (Data-Efficient Chain-of-Thought Distillation) framework.

 ---